 Each year, our program supports interested residents in attending Oregon ACP Advocacy Day, a day at the Oregon state capital where residents learn from advocacy experts and engage with their own legislators about legislation that impacts our patients and our profession.

 Our Residents’ Impact

-Noon conferences are the forum for our core internal medicine curriculum that is presented over approximately 18 months and thus presented twice during the usual residents' tenure in the program.
+Noon conferences are the forum for our core internal medicine curriculum which is presented over 18 months and is thus presented twice during a resident's tenure in the program.
 Noon conferences are presented on Tuesday, Wednesday, and Thursday.
-During the initial 2 months of each academic year, the noon conference is devoted to a review of medical urgencies and emergencies that new interns and residents often confront in the ER, ICU and on the wards.
+During the initial 2 months of each academic year, the noon conference is devoted to a review of medical emergencies and urgencies that interns and residents will encounter in the ICU and wards in particular.